Books from an eccentric corner of storytelling, what might be called... Poeland

 The Long Forgetting

 The past has caught up with Maves Van Horn.
-After receiving a plea for help from a former lover, the lover who ruined his marriage, he enlists his alienated son on a mission to free a young woman from the grip of a Guatemalan gang.
+After receiving a plea for help from a former lover, the woman who ruined his marriage, he enlists his alienated son on a mission to free a young refugee from the grip of a Guatemalan gang.
 But he soon finds the request fraught with lies and danger.
 Driven by guilt and the hope of regaining his lover's favor, he traverses the border hinterlands only to discover a terrible truth.